lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

-You can see that we create an instance of the AnimatedFrame class that holds the information that will be use during animation.
+You can see that we create an instance of the AnimatedFrame class that holds the information that will be used during animation.
 This class also uses the inverse matrices, we will see later on why this done this way.
 An important thing to note is that the setMatrix method of the AnimatedFrame is defined like this.

 ```java
 public void setMatrix(int pos, Matrix4f localJointMatrix, Matrix4f invJointMatrix) {